Trans Fat, Bad News For Fertility

-They say that hidden fats can increase the risk of fertility problems by 70 per cent or more, and that eating as little as one doughnut or a portion of chips a day can have a damaging effect.
+Researchers say that hidden fats can increase the risk of fertility problems by 70 per cent or more.

-Women who want to conceive, advise boffins, better avoid the fats called trans fats, which have no nutritional value but are included in processed foods simply to extend their shelf life.
+Women who want to conceive better avoid the fats called trans fats, which have no nutritional value but are included in processed foods simply to extend their shelf life.

 Knowing the precise amount of trans fats in any food item is yet another uphill task for people, as its mention in the labels of processed foods is not necessary.